kenziecodes/project-1/README.md

 then we will display either a preview or a gif depending on how difficult the implementation is of each.
 ## Sketch of final product
 heading "Mom's Movies"
-genre, year and rating forum to search for desiired criteria next to that wll be the 5 movie titles that their search returns underneath that will display each title and informatioin from TMDB **sketch is on paper!!**
+genre, year and rating forum to search for desired criteria next to that wll be the 5 movie titles that their search returns underneath that will display each title and informatioin from TMDB **sketch is on paper!!**